-Stochastic gradient algorithms have very general convergence guarantees, requiring only weak conditions on the step size sequence and even the accuracy of the gradients themselves.
+Stochastic gradient algorithms have very general convergence guarantees, requiring only weak conditions on the step size sequence and even the accuracy of the gradients themselves (along with standard Lipschitz smoothness of the objective).
 We summarize a common set of sufficient conditions in Theorem 2.1.
 Proofs of this result, along with more general versions, can be found in Bertsekas and Tsitsiklis [1989] and Bottou [1998].
-Note also that while the construction here has assumed that the stochasticity in the gradients arises only from randomly subsampling a finite sum, more general versions allow for other sources of stochasticity, typically requiring only bounded variance (and even allowing biased gradients) Bertsekas and Tsitsiklis [1989, Section 7.8].
+The conditions on the step size sequence were originally developed in Robbins and Monro [1951].
+Note also that while the construction here has assumed that the stochasticity in the gradients arises only from randomly subsampling a finite sum, more general versions allow for other sources of stochasticity, typically requiring only bounded variance and allowing some degree of bias [Bertsekas and Tsitsiklis, 1989, Section 7.8].

 Theorem 2.1.
-Given a function $f : \mathbb{R}^n \to \mathbb{R}$ of the form (2.73), if
+Given a continuously differentiable function $f: \mathbb{R}^n \to \mathbb{R}$ of the form (2.64), if